alekrain/git_cycle/README.md

 # GitCycle
 A process for config management on snowflake servers.

-Git Cycle is a process that I created to help in small-ish environments where Linux servers are often unique little snowflakes and the admins are accustomed to making changes on the fly rather than through config management.
-By using the Git Cycle, I only had to convince the admins to git add and git commit the config files they were changing on those systems.
+GitCycle is a process that I created to help in small-ish environments where Linux servers are often unique little snowflakes and the admins are accustomed to making changes on the fly rather than through config management.
+By using the GitCycle, I only had to convince the admins to git add and git commit the config files they were changing on those systems.

 I developed this methodology using SaltStack as my config management system, but there's no reason why it can't be used in other systems.
 However, everything here is based on using SaltStack.

+I've also included some of my original Salt states that I used in conjunction with GitCycle.
+You should have the idea of how this works after looking at the first.

 **Overview Example:**
 1. Admin makes a change the /etc/nagios/nrpe.cfg